One of my earliest memories is sitting with my Grandma at her kitchen

 In 2003, I left my hometown in suburban Long Island to be a fine arts major at School of Visual Arts.
 From the first moment I moved to New York City, I knew that it was where I belonged.
 I loved being constantly surrounded by art.
 I saw art in the buildings and in the people on the streets.
 It was everywhere I looked.
 Being at SVA were some of the best years of my young life.
 By the time I graduated in 2007 with my Bachelor of Fine Arts degree, I had met and made friends with so many other talented artists and experienced what the New York City art world was like.
 I learned so much, and grew drastically as an artist.
 I immediately began work on my Masters of Art in Teaching degree at School of Visual Arts, which I completed in 2008.

 I am currently represented by Paul Calendrillo New York, and my paintings have been featured in gallery shows such as, Caught in the Moment (Solo Exhibition, 2019), Diminutives (2017)

-Backstory (Solo Exhibition, 2016), Behind The Narrative (2016), It's ok to be a Realist (2015), The Artists of the Art Album (2014), and Art From the Boros (2013). ).
-I have been published in several books, including The Art Album by Dawud Knuckles (2013), and 20/20, an art catalogue curated by art critic, Jerry Saltz.
+Backstory (Solo Exhibition, 2016), and Behind The Narrative (2016), I have been published in several books, including The Art Album by Dawud Knuckles (2013), and 20/20, an art catalogue curated by art critic, Jerry Saltz.
 I am looking forward to continue sharing my art with as many people as I can and pursuing my passion in life.